GetStream/stream-chat-android/documentation/docs/client/silent_messages.md

 sidebar_position: 21
 ---

-Sometimes you want to add system or transactional messages to channels such as: "your ride is waiting for you", "James updated the information for the trip", "You and Jane are now matched" and so on.

-You may not want these messages to mark a channel as unread or increase the unread messages for users.

 Silent messages are special messages that don't increase the unread messages count nor mark a channel as unread.
+They can be used to send system or transactional messages to channels such as: "your ride is waiting for you", "James updated the information for the trip", "You and Jane are now matched" and so on.

 ## Sending a Silent Message